neda711/neda711/README.md

 - 👋 Hi, I’m @neda711
 - 👀 I’m interested in animals especially cats!
 - 🌱 I’m currently learning how to earn money from Nfts.
-   💞️ I’m looking to collaborate on a very friendly group leaded by Mr Alireza
+   💞️ I’m looking to collaborate on a very friendly group leaded by Mr. Alireza
 - 📫 How to reach me this is my Instagram account: m.needaaa

 <!---